WiIIiam278/HuskClaims/docs/Hooks.md

 If HuskHomes is installed, the `/huskclaims teleport` command will be enabled allowing admins to quickly teleport to claims from the [claim list](claims#listing-claims).

 Additionally, HuskClaims will prevent creating or relocating homes within claims unless the user has a minimum [[trust]] level in the claim (default is Access Trust+).

+## HuskTowns
+If HuskTowns is installed, HuskClaims will prevent the creation of HuskClaims claims over existing Town claims.

 ## Plan
 If Plan is installed, HuskClaims will display HuskClaims analytics (such as Claim Blocks and Claims created) in the Plan web interface on user and server pages.